 Considering Vitamin-D depression and water cures connection, there are some interesting facts you need to know.
 Simply put, water and the electrolytes that help the body maintain fluid balance is essential to get the most benefits from vitamin D.

 In the vitamin D research, there is a strong association between a lack of vitamin D3 and Depression as well as a number of other diseases and conditions.
-In obese patients there has been research that points to a relationship.
+In obese patients there has been research that points to a relationship to obesity and D3.

-In the overweight and obese, those with low vitamin D levels had more depressive symptoms than those with higher vitamin D levels.
-It was further found that when vitamin D was supplemented over a period of 12 months, the symptoms were improved.
+In the overweight and obese, those with low vitamin D3 levels had more depressive symptoms than those with higher vitamin D4 levels.
+It was further found that when vitamin D3 was supplemented over a period of 12 months, the symptoms were improved.